JupiterOne/sdk/docs/development.md

 }
 ```

-The `integrationStepPhasesResult` is made available for developers to understand
+The `integrationStepsResult` is made available for developers to understand
-the status of each phase after collection has been completed.
+the status of each step after collection has been completed.

 The `metadata` contains a `partialDatasets` field that is a reduced collection
 of `types` from steps that have returned with a `failure` or